Netanyahu in Paris to press Macron on Iran

 Issued on: Modified:

-Paris (AFP) – Israeli Prime Minister Benjamin Netanyahu will hold talks with French President Emmanuel Macron Thursday, hoping to gain support against Iran's nuclear programme but shadowed by an upsurge of violence in the region.
+Paris (AFP) – Israel's Prime Minister Benjamin Netanyahu will hold talks with French President Emmanuel Macron on Thursday, hoping to gain support against Iran's nuclear programme but shadowed by an upsurge of Israeli-Palestinian violence.

 Israel's Paris embassy said the pair would discuss "the international effort to stop the Iranian nuclear programme".